Atlas Draft

 4. SUAVE: Once live, Operations can be sent to the SUAVE network, bundled into a transaction by the SUAVE Atlas implementation, and then made available for use by bundlers.

-If you are interested in integrating a service provider as an OR you can check out the specs for doing so and if interested in learning more about becoming an ops relay.
-We also have a of an OR in Go that we are working on (pre-alpha).
+If you are interested in integrating a service provider as an OR you can check out the specs for doing so here and contact us if interested in learning more about becoming an ops relay.
+We also have a reference implementation of an OR in Go that we are working on (pre-alpha).